project-gemmi/gemmi/docs/mol.rst

     >>> site.charge   # obtained from type_symbol 'Si4+'
     4

-Occupancies in small molecules normally represent the real, chemical occupancy.
+The occupancies in small molecules normally represent the actual chemical occupancy.
-This differs from macromolecular crystallography, where models normally store "crystallographic" occupancy -- atoms on special positions have occupancy divided by the number of symmetry images in the same place.
+This differs from macromolecular crystallography, where models normally store "crystallographic" occupancy -- atoms on special positions have their occupancy divided by the number of symmetry images in the same place.
-This reduction of occupancies simplifies calculation of structure factors.
+This reduction of occupancy simplifies the calculation of structure factors.

 .. doctest::